Suspect on the run after body of Baton Rouge man found burned in Calcasieu Parish

 The sheriff's office says the victim has been identified as Zacchaeus "Zac" Burton of Baton Rouge.

-Officials have reportedly issued a warrant for the arrest of 40-year-old Iowa man, Nathaniel Mitchell, III.
+Officials have reportedly issued a warrant for the arrest of 40-year-old Nathaniel Mitchell, III of Iowa, Louisiana.
 He's wanted on a second-degree murder charge.
 KATC says detectives learned that Mitchell apparently boarded a plane bound for St. Louis over the weekend, and they are working with authorities there to track him down.

 Authorities believe Burton traveled to Calcasieu Parish to take part in criminal activity with Mitchell and possibly more suspects.
 He was later found dead.